agentisnotreal/agentdoesnotexist.xyz/README.md

 # agentdoesnotexist.xyz

-My personal website, open sourcec under the GNU General Public License.
+My personal website, open source under the GNU General Public License.

 The rickroll is located in `/menu.html` ([click here](https://agentdoesnotexist.xyz/menu) to go there)

+Original site can be found on the [`v1`](https://github.com/agentisnotreal/agentdoesnotexist.xyz/tree/v1) branch

 # Acknowledgements